RaphaelIT7/gmod-holylib-wiki/site/pages/modules/gameserver/libraries/gameserver/gameserver_createnetchannel.md

 end)

 function SendNetMessage(target, bf, reliable)
-	for _, channel in ipairs(netChannels) do
+	for _, netChan in ipairs(netChannels) do
-		if not channel:IsValid() then continue end
+		if not netChan:IsValid() then continue end
-		if channel:GetName() != target then continue end
+		if netChan:GetName() != target then continue end

-		return channel:SendMessage(bf, reliable)
+		return netChan:SendMessage(bf, reliable)
 	end

 	return false
 end

 hook.Add("Think", "UpdateNetChannels", function()
-	for _, channel in ipairs(netChannels) do
+	for _, netChan in ipairs(netChannels) do
-		if not channel:IsValid() then continue end
+		if not netChan:IsValid() then continue end

-		channel:ProcessStream() -- process any incomming messages
+		netChan:ProcessStream() -- process any incomming messages
-		channel:Transmit() -- Transmit out a update.
+		netChan:Transmit() -- Transmit out a update.
 	end
 end)